mslinn/multi-scaladoc/README.md

 ```
 /tmp/
   scaladocXXXX/          # A unique name is generated for this temporary directory each time this program runs
-    ghPages/             # Git project checked out as gh-pages branch; an empty branch is created if non-existant
+    ghPages/             # Git project; an empty branch is created if non-existant
-      index.html         # created if it does not already exist
+      .git/              # Checked out as gh-pages branch
-      api/               # created if it does not already exist
+      latest/            # created if it does not already exist
-        latest/          # created if it does not already exist; contents wiped before generating Scaladoc
+        api/             # created if it does not already exist; contents wiped before generating Scaladoc
            subProject1/  # Scaladoc for SBT subProject1 is generated here
            subProject2/  # Scaladoc for SBT subProject2 is generated here
            subProject3/  # Scaladoc for SBT subProject3 is generated here
+      index.html         # created if it does not already exist
-    master/              # Git project checked out as master branch (not modified, just read)
+    master/              # Git project (not modified, just read)
+      .git/              # Checked out as master branch
       subProject1/       # SBT subProject1 source
       subProject2/       # SBT subProject1 source
       subProject3/       # SBT subProject1 source